A Survey on Multi-Task Learning: MTL Models

 } With the use of the threshold $\theta$, the capped trace regularizer only penalizes small singular values of $\mathbf{W}$, which is related to the determination of the rank of $\mathbf{W}$.
-When $\theta$ is large enough, the capped trace regularizer will become the trace norm and hence in this situation, problem (\ref{equ_CTNR_objective}) reduces to problem (\ref{equ_TNR_objective}).
+When $\theta$ is large enough, the capped trace regularizer will become the trace norm and hence problem (\ref{equ_CTNR_objective}) will reduce to problem (\ref{equ_TNR_objective}).
 Moreover, a spectral $k$-support norm is proposed in \cite{mps14} as an improvement over the trace norm regularization.

-The trace norm regularization has been extended to regularize model parameters in deep learning models.
-Specifically, the weights in the last several fully connected layers of deep feedforward neural networks can be viewed as the parameters of different learners of all the tasks.
+The trace norm regularization has been extended to regularize model parameters in deep multi-task models.
+Specifically, the weights in the last several fully connected layers of deep multi-task neural networks can be viewed as the parameters of learners for all the tasks.
 In this view, the weights connecting two consecutive layers for one task can be organized in a matrix and hence the weights of all the tasks can form a tensor.
-Based on such tensor representations, several tensor trace norms that are based on the matrix trace norm \cite{ptjy10}, are used in \cite{yh17b} as regularizers to identify the low-rank structure of the parameter tensor.
+Based on such tensor representations, several tensor trace norms, which are based on the trace norm, are used in \cite{yh17b} as regularizers to identify the low-rank structure of the parameter tensor.